hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Polygonal Mesh

 A polygonal mesh is composed of a set of vertices and a connectivity list that describes how vertices are connected to form polygons - which are called faces.
-Polygonal meshes are the standard representation for many applications in computer graphics, specially visual media, as consumer graphics cards
+Polygonal meshes are the standard representation for many applications in computer graphics, specially visual media, as most consumer Graphics Processing Units (GPU)
 - standard for many applications in computer graphics, specially visual media.
 - Graph Neural Networks